 With both a degree and experience in hand, you’ll unlock career opportunities you never thought possible.
 Not to mention, you’ll continue to open new doors throughout your career because employers value the experiences and skills a coder brings to their team.
 During your time at coding bootcamp, you’ll learn to think logically and creatively.
 You’ll know how to take a large, complex problem and break it down into much smaller, more manageable challenges.
 With this way of thinking, you’ll advance your career and gain the forward momentum you’ve always wanted.

 Ready to see your journey to recoding your future?
-Check out the student journey that Eleven Fifty Academy offers students enrolled in a SmartStart course.
+Check out the student journey that our code academy offers students enrolled in a SmartStart course.
 If you’re ready to learn to code now, then set up time to meet with an Admissions Rep!